Skip to content

 chef Notes + tips

-• It’s important to make this recipe in steps to pull as much flavor into it as possible.
+• It is essential to make this recipe in steps to pull as much flavor into it as possible.

-• When cooking the meat be sure to cook it past the point where moisture is released into the pot so that it can brown up properly.
+• When cooking the meat, cook it past the point where moisture is released into the pot so it can brown up properly.

-• It’s a great time to prep up all of the vegetables while the beef and chicken are stewing in the beef stock for 30 minutes.
+• It’s a great time to prep up all the vegetables while the beef and chicken stew in the beef stock for 30 minutes.

 Let's Cook - Chef Billy Parisi